Frequently Asked Questions

 Is wi-fi available on your gulets?
 Will there be good cellphone/mobile reception during the trip?

 All gulets on scheduled tours carry a wi-fi router.
 It provides web access to a limited number of internet-enabled devices at the same time.
 We ask that guests use the wi-fi responsibly and avoid large down/uploads and be mindful of other guests, logging devices off when not in use.
 Internet access relies on land-based 3G networks; signal quality can vary, occasionally there is none.
 Especially on our island tours, but also along remote stretches of the Turkish coast, we may be out of reception range for considerable periods of time, at times even whole days.
-Especially if you expect to be using large amounts of bandwidth and need independence from the on-board wi-fi, you may consider buying a local pay-as-you-go SIM card for your phone or tablet, as many of our guests do.
+If you expect to be using large amounts of bandwidth and need independence from the on-board wi-fi, you may consider buying a local pay-as-you-go SIM card for your phone or tablet, as many of our guests do.
 Our guides can assist you with that.

 Mobile/cellphone signal depends on our location.
 There is coverage along most of the coast but at times it may be weak or SOS-only level.
 If you plan to use your own mobile/cellphone, please ask your provider about roaming rates and activation procedures.